Advanced Photography

 • Headphones (provided by the school)

-• Nikon D3500 or higher-end digital camera (provided by the school)
+• Nikon D750 or similar digital camera (provided by the school)

 Course Resources